TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/News/2019/Index.rst

 Meanwhile, we discovered that some information about contributing was missing and parts of the information was spread out in too many places.
-This made it difficult for contributor to find things or find out which of the information was relevant and up to date.
+This made it difficult for a contributor to find things or find out which of the information was relevant and up to date.

 Meanwhile, we have made several improvements.